pabloboo/mynotes/README.md

 We can use the appBar to place action buttons (not inside the 3 dots because adding a new note is a key functionality).

 We use pushNamed so the user can go back to the list of notes.

+# Creating New Notes

+Usually in mobile applications you don’t have a save button, all new changes are saved automatically.